top of page

 AirCarbon is different.

-Because AirCarbon is PHB and PHB is natural, nature knows what to do with it, and natural microorganisms can consume it as food for regrowth.
+Because AirCarbon is PHB and PHB is natural, nature knows what to do with it, and natural microorganisms can consume it as food in home compost.

 Circular recycling.